 As a family-owned business, we have been touched by cancer.
 We experienced the tragic passing of our co-founder, Peter Ryan, in 1999 when he lost his battle with cancer.

-Since 2000, Lorraine Lea’s Party for Kids with Cancer® fund has raised over 1.8 million in support of various cancer causes that treat kids’ cancers and help the families of children living with cancer.
+Since 2000, Lorraine Lea’s Party for Kids with Cancer fund has raised over $2 million in support of various cancer causes that treat kids’ cancers and help the families of children living with cancer.

-All proceeds from our 2020 fundraising appeal will support The Kids’ Cancer Project and their life-saving research to find the best treatment options with the fewest side effects for children diagnosed with the most aggressive forms of childhood cancer.
+All proceeds from our fundraising appeals support The Kids’ Cancer Project and their life-saving research to find the best treatment options with the fewest side effects for children diagnosed with the most aggressive forms of childhood cancer.

 Made with love and in honour of our co-founder, Peter Ryan.
 PJ Bear is a sentimental favourite and is the mascot.
 He is available to purchase year-round from the Lorraine Lea range.

 We know hospital can be a scary time for a child.
 During our annual fundraising appeal customers can purchase a soft and cuddly PJ Bear and ask to have him donated on their behalf to a kids’ hospital ward in their state.
 This way they have a friend by their side, so they never feel alone or afraid during their treatment.